Thanos-png/Thanos-png/README.md

-- 🔭 I’m currently working on a transportation **Android App** in Java
+- 🔭 I’m currently working on a **Machine Learing Model** using pytorch

 - 🌱 Always happy to learn new things and make new friends